 Upon completion of the City Engineer's report, the City will notify property owners and hold a second information meeting.
 The purpose of the second information meeting is to provide property owners with more detailed information about the project, including detailed design plans and current engineer's cost estimates.
 This meeting will allow property owners to obtain the most current and complete information in advance of the public hearing on necessity.
 Also, property owners will have an opportunity to ask general questions about the project or specific questions about their properties in an atmosphere that is less formal than the public hearing on necessity.
-The meeting will be conducted by City staff that has have been involved with development of the project.
+The meeting will be conducted by City staff that has- who have been involved with development of the project.
 The second public information meeting will be planned for the month of May.

-Receipt of City Engineer's Report and Tentative Determination to Proceed Upon receipt of the The City Engineer's Report will be completed subsequent to the second public information meeting for each SAD project candidate and submitted to City Council for a regularly scheduled meeting in June.
-At this same meeting, the City Council will be asked to pass a resolution to Tentatively Determine to Proceed with an SAD project.
+Receipt of City Engineer's Report and Tentative Determination to Proceed information meeting for each SAD project candidate and submitted to City Council for a regularly scheduled meeting in June.
+At this same meeting, the City Council will be asked to pass a resolution to Ttentatively Ddetermine to Pproceed with an SAD project.
 The City Council may, by resolution, determine tentatively to proceed to establish an SAD for the project, setting forth the nature of the project and requiring the City Engineer's report to be filed with the City Clerk so it is available for review by the public.
 In the same resolution, the City Council will set forth the time and place for a public hearing on the advisability of proceeding to establish the SAD.